jm1021/churchofjesuschrist/_posts/2022-12-18-christmas.md

 Luke 2:7
 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.

+### Merry Christmas
+> One thing we learn from the Old Testament to New Testament transition is that many are waiting or not sure if there was or has been a Messiah.
+How do you say ***Merry Christmas?***  This week I was given a present with a Tree on it and said "Thank You" and "Merry Christmas".
+I was called out.
+Christmas is known as a joyful season because of the joy that Jesus Christ brings to the world.
+Even people who don’t worship Jesus as the Son of God can often feel the happiness of Christmas.
+- Return to your groups and talk about how you proclaim "Merry Christmas" with kindness, love, and respect.
+- Talk about experiences or wisdom and words you say to invite and respect the season.

 ### Additional Christmas Story readings